- What is an open source time tracking software?

 Open source time tracking software, like Openkoda Timelog based on open source low-code platform, empowers you with the flexibility to tailor the solution to your team’s unique needs.

-First you receive a simple time tracker application with the most basic functionalities, but here’s where it gets much more exciting.
+If you want to build a time tracking software using Openkoda you can reach the level of a simple time tracker application with the most basic functionalities incredibly fast thanks to ready-made components, but here’s where it gets much more exciting.
 Since the application is open source, you can swiftly expand your app with additional, personalized features.
 In this specific scenario, you can make use of prebuilt components and AI functions that, through simple prompts, can generate code tailored to your needs.

 Benefits of open source software: